jbiason/blog/content/research/decoding-fast.md

 3. Another mandatory field;
 4. And, finally, another field with operator.

-You may receive a Presence Map as `1110_0000`, in which:
+... it is possible to have a Presence Map as `1110_0000`, in which:

 1. The first bit is the stop bit, so the decoder assumes this is the last byte of the presence map.
 2. The second bit indicates that the first field with operator is present.
-It does *not* represent the mandatory field, 'cause, well, it is mandatory and, thus, is always present.
+It does *not* represent the mandatory field 'cause, well, it is mandatory and, thus, is always present.
-3. The second bit indicates the second field with an operator.
+3. The second bit indicates the second field with an operator is present.

-Again, I'll mention which ones the decoder should be checked in the presence map.
+(Again, I'll mention which operators require the presence map.)

 ## Operators